nicercode/nicercode.github.io/README.markdown

 bitbucket repo.
 The only thing that happens on github is to deploy.

 [Octopress documentation](http://octopress.org/docs/)

+## Formatting changes to consider

+- indentation of lists, works well on phones, but not on desktop
+- fontsize too big?
+- add about page with bios

 ## Setting up on a new machine ##